 Siren’s Gate is a collaborative art project, the beginning vision of which began as I drove home past a high school football field, lined with vinyl signs.
 The sun shone through the fence, through the vinyl.
 It waved in the light breeze, giving the impression of scales.
 From there the vision grew.

-There will at least 5 themed pieces, in increasing sizes, hopefully to be displayed at Burning Flipside 2020, the Sacred and the Propane.
+There will at least 5 themed pieces, in increasing sizes, hopefully to be displayed at Burning Flipside 2020, Sacred and Propane.
 There is room for all kinds of media and many skillsets!
 Blinky!
 Propane, copper!
 Fabric, found art, flames.
 I have two pieces in mind, but they need fleshing out, and we will need at least 3 additional pieces to bring the project to fruition.
-They may be developed over the course of a few events, and I may bring the starter art to FreezerBurn, what with an also compatible theme.
+They may be developed over the course of a few events, and I may bring the starter art to FreezerBurn, with the compatible theme of Rudder Chaos.

 I plan on having a design charrette in the coming weeks to garner collaborators, ideas, and support.
 Come on out and throw some spitballs at the wall with me.
 Watch this space for details.

 It’s been a little over 2 weeks now since the world lost Larry Harvey.

 Until now, I haven’t felt the push to add to the eloquent opines and waxed philosophies: as always, I assume someone else probably covered or will cover most of what I might say, and in all likelihood, they have done or will do so with more elegance, grace, and refinement than I am likely ever to muster.

 And still, I must raise my voice to join those others, I must make this acknowledgement, however humble my small addition might be: My life would not be what it is today were it not for the unplanned leadership of an accidental visionary; if not for the mere existence of and coincidental collision with someone I consider an artistic and philosophical ally, a kindred.